 If you have a dairy sensitivity, or are attempting a round of Whole30, this easy homemade ghee is delicious!
-Keto, paleo, dairy-free.
+Keto, paleo, dairy-free, animal-based.

 How is ghee different from regular butter?

 I’m downright obsessed with grass-fed butter, so I knew I couldn’t live without it for a month while doing a round of Whole30.
 So of course, ghee was a necessary item.